What Is Enlightenment?

 My most passionate plea is for you to wake up to your true self as pure awareness.
 We have all heard it said that you are not a human being having a spiritual experience, but instead, you are a spiritual being having a human experience.
 While that shift in understanding is of course very important, there is still a deeper wisdom.
 In truth, you are not a being of any kind, physical or spiritual.
 You are pure awareness!
 And most importantly, this awareness is the Divine Awareness, the only reality that was not created.
 This Divine Awareness is the source of all of creation and it is the only witness to it.
 This is your true fundamental self and this Source-Awareness is looking out of your own eyes right now!

 Being fully awake to the correct understanding of your True Self as the One Divine Awareness is the first aspect of enlightenment, which is a set of conditions, not an experience or a state of being.
 The second aspect is the complete liberation from all selfish or self-centered tendencies, often called egocentric binding likes and dislikes.
-These two aspects work together to automatically produce the unhindered flow of all the “divine virtues” such as loving kindness, compassion, peace, humility, generosity, patience, and the joy that comes from giving.
+These two aspects work together to automatically produce the unhindered flow of all the “divine virtues” such as loving kindness, compassion, peace, humility, generosity, patience, and a divine bliss that holds all human emotions.
 This is the fruit of enlightenment and it becomes an unlimited basket of fruit that you share with everyone, including yourself.

 The first aspect of enlightenment seems to arise somewhat suddenly, usually through a series of awakening experiences, while the second aspect unfolds slowly through gradual cultivation, usually over many lifetimes.
 This was noted long ago in the Chan (Chinese), Seon (Korean) and Zen (Japanese) traditions.
-Although awakening does not immediately produce complete liberation, it will eventually lead to it.
+Both aspects unfold at the same time, it’s just that the first aspect seems to have some stairsteps while the second aspect is more like a ramp.
+Although these awakenings do not immediately produce complete liberation, it will eventually lead to it.

 Of course all healthy spiritual traditions have loving kindness and compassion as their primary guiding light and this is also true of our ancient nondual wisdom.
 This path of self-discovery is most fruitful when traveled with a wholesome spiritual aspiration that is full of a gentle passion, yet completely devoid of any unhealthy selfish concerns for how enlightenment will benefit the personal self.
 There is no desperate seeking of anything, including enlightenment.
 Humility is a necessary ingredient and once you awaken to the core truth of who you really are, this humility will become even deeper.